risk-first/website/Purpose-Development-Team.md

 ## Impact

 So how does this affect how we work in the development team?
 Clearly we're not merely delivering value.
+Value/Return is a scalar (or single) quantity, and we should be thinking about a vector (or a profile) of possible returns.

 If we were just delivering value, we might not:

 - **Build Unit Tests**.
 After all, these add nothing directly to the customer experience.
 - **Keep Backups**.
 Backups minimise the downside of storage failure.
 - **Add log statements**.
 When things go wrong, these help you to work out why.
-- **Worry about [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) transactions.**  They slow things down, but they increase [reliability](Reliability-Risk.md).
+- **Worry about [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) transactions.**  They slow things down, but they increase [reliability](Dependency-Risk.md#Reliability-Risk).
 - **Work to minimise dependencies**.
 Each dependency carries a risk that it might fail, causing problems in your software.

 All of these actions are about _insurance_, which is about limiting downside-risk.
 None of them are of value _per se_ to the client.